PAPAVER rhoeas

 ____________________________________

 Papaver rhoeas is one of the most well-known wild flowers.
 At its best in the middle of a field of ripe golden corn, it is also familiar from roadsides and verges.
 A hardy annual, it grows to a foot or two (or even more) high, with bright red single poppy flowers, with or without a black blotch at the base of the petals, throughout the summer.
+The sap is milky white.

-Papaver rhoeas is happy in poor soil, in dry conditions, and is suitable for a wild garden or flower lawn, or anywhere you want a bright splash of colour with no maintenance.
+Hybrids have been raised in various colours, including white, pinks, and mauves, and Papaver rhoeas is a familiar plant in gardens as well as one of our most recognisable wild flowers.
+It is happy in poor soil, in dry conditions, and is suitable for a wild garden or flower lawn, or anywhere you want a bright splash of colour with no maintenance.

 ____________________________________

-The seedpod is a small rounded pepperpot with holes opening around the top edge to release the seeds.
-In some types, the pod is longer.
+Seed Pod The seed pod is a small rounded pepperpot with holes opening around the top edge

-The seeds are tiny dark brown commas.
+Seed The seeds are tiny dark brown commas.
 There are very many seeds in a seedpod.

 (You can check the meaning of any technical terms new to you in the Botany section of the site)